Khan Kandi, Germi: Climate

 Khan Kandi village has a cool mountain climate in the summer and is cold and extremely snowy in the winter.
 The average maximum temperature in July is up to 24 degrees Celsius, while its average temperature decreases to -7 degrees Celsius in January and February.
-The most average rainfall in October is 68 mm and the lowest average rainfall in July is 3 mm.
-This climatic and topographical position, unique climate and climate of the countryside have caused most of its inhabitants to be pleasant from mid-spring and in the warm months of the year, especially in August and September, from the cool and pleasant climate of the village.
+The highest average rainfall occurs in October (68 mm) and the lowest average rainfall in July (3 mm).
+Its climatic and topographical position, and unique climate of the countryside have contributed to pleasant weather from mid-spring through the warm months of the year, especially in August and September.

-Most people live in other parts of the year to carry out their economic activities and earn money in distant cities such as Tehran, Ardabil, and Germi.
+During much of the year, most people from this village live in cities, such as Tehran, Ardabil, and Germi, to carry out their economic activities and earn a living.

 Economy and jobs

-The main occupation of villagers is in animal husbandry, beekeeping and agriculture.
+The main occupations of villagers are animal husbandry, beekeeping and agriculture.

 Wildlife

-A variety of animal life can be found in the mountains and meadows surrounding Khan Kandi.
+A variety of animals inhabit the mountains and meadows surrounding Khan Kandi.